Vlad080897/Products-list/README.md

 2. Run the terminal in your IDE
 3. Run json-server with such command 1)json-server --watch data/db.json
 4. Run the app with npm start

+**Also notice that to run this project you should have json-server installed**